 “I hate Hitler,” Matthew told me at his apartment, in an African American neighborhood in Baltimore about 15 miles from Towson’s campus.
 He resents being classified as a “racist” or “white supremacist,” he said, and despises the KKK and neo-Nazi organizations.
 “They’re just low-rent thugs trying to make themselves feel better.
 Frankly, they’re an embarrassment.”

-Sipping coffee from a mug emblazoned with the Confederate flag, Matthew told me about the “race realist” movement of which he's a part—a group of activists and academics who some believe have traded burning crosses for PhDs and tweed jackets.
+Sipping coffee from a mug emblazoned with the Confederate flag, Matthew told me his involvement with a movement of academic “race realists” who have recently traded burning crosses for PhDs and tweed jackets.
 They float a variety of ideologies, but the most popular are identitarianism (a term mostly used in Europe) and racial realism, interchangeable names for people who believe that whiteness is worth celebrating as much as blackness or any other identity.
 “We stand for positive love of our people,” Matthew told me, “but also respect for everyone else… That’s the key difference [between them and groups like the Klan].
 Love will get us a lot further than yelling racial epithets into a bullhorn.”
 According to Matthew, identitarianism and racial realism reject white power but embrace white pride on the basis that if pride is a good thing for one group, it’s good for any group.
 “You’re never going to get anywhere in America by waving a swastika banner,” he said.